-The Snapdragon 865 is Qualcomm’s latest flagship mobile chipset.
+The Snapdragon 865 is Qualcomm’s latest flagship mobile chipset, aside from the Snapdragon 865 Plus.
 Qualcomm’s Snapdragon 800-series inevitably end up powering the vast majority of each year’s premium smartphones and 2020 is no different.
 If you’re planning to pick up a high-end smartphone, it’s probably going to be powered by the Qualcomm Snapdragon 865.

-The chipset is promises familiar improvements.
+The chipset brings familiar improvements.
 Qualcomm touts best-in-class performance across all the key areas, including sustained CPU, GPU boosts, and amazing gaming features, as well as cutting edge AI and 5G performance.

 But there’s much more to the Snapdragon 865 than the latest buzzwords.
 Here’s what Qualcomm’s Snapdragon 865 chip means for 2020 smartphones.